 Of these hands-on reviews, about 21,000 were denied forgiveness, or approximately 0.2% of all loans, he said.
 Meanwhile, the University of Texas researchers who studied PPP fraud estimate that the enforcement rate of chasing scam artists is “well under 0.1% in all cases.”

 So when Autor hears companies praise the Paycheck Protection Program, he’s skeptical.

 “It’s not that the program did no good,” he said, “but how could they not love it?
-I mean, what could be better: $800 billion.
+I mean, what could be better: Eight hundred billion dollars.
 Here it is.
 Don’t pay it back.”

 Bert Talerman, president of Cape Cod Five Cents Savings Bank, which processed roughly 3,700 PPP loans totaling about $315 million, has a more forgiving view.

 “In some cases, there are some folks who probably didn’t need the money,” he said.
 “At the same time, those were crazy times,” he added, noting that PPP was created amid enormous societal fear and an unprecedented economic shutdown.

 When COVID-19 was new and business closures were increasing, it was reasonable for many companies to believe a government loan may be necessary to survive the pandemic, he noted.

 The number of jobs saved by PPP is difficult to quantify, with estimates ranging from as few as 1.5 million to as many as 18.6 million.
 But ultimately, Talerman said, “I would still say that in terms of an awful lot of small businesses, PPP saved the day.”

 “They wanted it to be forgiven quickly”